Maximal tori of monodromy groups of $F$-isocrystals and an application to abelian varieties: Monodromy of convergent isocrystals

 \subsection{The fundamental exact sequence}

 We shall briefly review the theory of \textit{monodromy groups} of $F$-isocrystals.
-These monodromy groups have been firstly studied by Crew in \cite{CrewMon}.
-In Proposition \ref{conv-oconv-mon:p}, we introduce a fundamental diagram of monodromy groups that we will extensively use in the next sections.
+These monodromy groups have been studied at the beginning by Crew in \cite{CrewMon}.
+More recent work can be found in \cite{Dad}.
+In Proposition \ref{conv-oconv-mon:p}, we recall a fundamental diagram of monodromy groups that we will extensively use in the next sections.

 \begin{nota} Let $X_0$ be a smooth geometrically connected variety over $\Fq$.
-We choose once and for all an $\F$-point $y$ of $X_0$.
+We choose once and for all an $\F$-point $\tilde{x}$ of $X_0$.
 This defines fibre functors for all the Tannakian categories of isocrystals previously defined.
 We write $\mathbbm 1_0^{\dagger}$ for the overconvergent $F$-isocrystal $\calO_{X_0}^\dagger$ endowed with its canonical Frobenius structure.
 For every $\calE_0^{\dagger}\in \Foi(X_0)$ we consider three associated objects.
 We denote by $\calE^\dagger\in \oi(X_0)$ the overconvergent isocrystal obtained from $\calE_0^{\dagger}$ by forgetting the Frobenius structure.
 The image of $\calE_0^{\dagger}$ in $\Fisoc(X_0)$ will be denoted by removing the superscript $^\dagger$.
 At the same time, $\calE$ will be the convergent isocrystal in $\Isoc(X_0)$, obtained from $\calE_0\in \Fisoc(X_0)$ by forgetting its Frobenius structure.
 Here a summary table.